data-steve/valiData/README.md

 ============

-**valiData** validates data imports against a mapping of data conditions
+**valiData** lets you keep calm about data imports, by validating it against a mapping of data conditions

 Table of Contents